A catalog of the collection is available.

 Formed the Campbell-Thiebaud Gallery in 1989 in partnership with Paul Thiebaud, son of painter Wayne Thiebaud, for a decade.

 Closed his gallery in April 2008 and retired at age 93.

-At 99, he remains enthusiastic about good art, jazz and wine.
+Until his death at age 99, he remained enthusiastic about good art, jazz and wine.